Last updated: 09/17/2021

 Anyone who needs to file a permit or schedule an inspection should visit toledo.oh.gov/permits or call 419-245-1220.
 Calls and messages will be evaluated and processed Monday through Friday from 9:30 a.m. to 3 p.m.

 Toledo Police Department will continue to respond to 911 calls for emergency services.
 When calling 911, please advise the operator if you have a known or suspected COVID-19 exposure.

 We ask residents to utilize the Telephone Reporting Unit (TRU) and the online reporting system whenever possible.
 To contact TRU, dial 419-245-3340 and ask for a callback from TRU.
 You can also fill out a police report online.
-Some officers will be temporarily reassigned to expand these units and shorten wait times.

 Effective Thursday, April 1st, the following police facilities will be open to the public as listed: